Chawton: History

 Chawton's recorded history begins in the Domesday survey of 1086.
 The village held nineteen free residents, eight smallholders, six slaves (part of the sixty-seven slaves in the area from Alresford to the ridge parishes) and woodland with fifty pigs.
 In the 13th century, there was a royal manor house.
-The owner, John St John, served as deputy to Edward I in Scotland.
-Henry III visited the manor on over forty occasions.
 The descendants of John Knight, who built the present Chawton House at the time of the Armada (1588), added to it and modified the landscape in ways that reflect changes in politics, religion and taste.
 One of those descendants was Elizabeth Knight, whose progresses were marked by the ringing of church bells and whose two husbands both had to adopt her surname.
 Later in the 18th century, Jane Austen's brother Edward Austen Knight (who had been adopted by the Knights) succeeded, and in 1809 was able to move his mother and sisters to a cottage in the village.

 Chawton never developed into a settlement of substance, ‘possibly because the lords of the manor wished to keep the area for themselves’.
 Chawton’s private parliamentary enclosure took place in 1740-1 when a bad harvest followed a severe winter and eighteen food riots were recorded over large parts of the country.
 However, the Chawton act was mostly about sheep and its private act was merely the confirmation of an agreement already made.
 There is no mention at Chawton of encroachments, peasants’ cottages, or peasants’ rights of common forage and the rest.
 This was entirely an arrangement between the owners of the land for their individual benefit.
 From lists in Leigh’s book of Chawton Manor, one might have expected over thirty families to have held an interest, but all but one were already gone, not just from the Commons, but, soon, from the village entirely.
 ‘A thick cultural and social wedge was inserted between the improving husbandmen, the better sort of the parish, and the poor.’